sabrinabutton/ros-slam-heat-map/README.md

 ## Ventus Robotics

-Ventus Robotics is a (ficticious) leading environmental monitoring company.”Ventus”, Latin for ”wind”, conveys the company’s specialization in monitoring air quality and illustrates the elegant yet dynamic nature of their robotic solutions.
+Ventus Robotics is a (fictitious) leading environmental monitoring company.”Ventus”, Latin for ”wind”, conveys the company’s specialization in monitoring air quality and illustrates the elegant yet dynamic nature of their robotic solutions.
 Core competencies include: